HeyNV/TradeTwice-Figma-UIUX/README.md

 # TradeTwice-Figma-UIUX
-Product reselling platform within college, designed as a UI/UX prototype in Figma.
+A structured and interactive UI design for a product reselling platform within a college ecosystem.
+Designed in Figma with a focus on clean layouts, intuitive navigation, and user-friendly visuals.